Become a physician-scientist

 If you would like more information or are interested in applying to the program please contact us here.

-Alison Brittain (Year 3- MCB) is working on her dissertation in the laboratory of Dr. Kopchick.
+Alison Brittain (Year 4- MCB) is working on her dissertation in the laboratory of John Kopchick, PhD.

-Quyen Luong (Year 3- MCB) is working on his dissertation in the laboratory of Dr. Kevin Lee.
+Quyen Luong (Year 4- MCB) is working on his dissertation in the laboratory of Kevin Lee, PhD.

-Ashley Patton (Year 4- MCB) is completing her dissertation in the laboratory of Dr. McCall.
+Ashley Patton (Year 3- Medical School) is completing her dissertation in the laboratory of Kelly McCall, PhD.